 - 2.9.a.
-Faculty members who teach osteopathic neuromusculoskeletal medicine residents in the ambulatory continuity of care clinic or in the hospital must be AOBNMM-certified, AOBSPOMM-certified, or AOBNMM board-eligible, or possess qualifications acceptable to the Review Committee.
-(Core) - 2.9.b.
+Faculty members who teach osteopathic neuromusculoskeletal medicine residents in the ambulatory continuity of care clinic or in the hospital must have qualifications that be AOBNMM-certified, AOBSPOMM-certified, or AOBNMM-board-eligible satisfy requirement 2.10., or possess qualifications acceptable to the Review Committee (Core) - 2.9.b.
 Faculty members who teach osteopathic neuromusculoskeletal medicine residents in specialties other than osteopathic neuromusculoskeletal medicine must have current certification by an American Osteopathic Association (AOA) certifying board or an American Board of Medical Specialties (ABMS) member board, or possess qualifications acceptable to the Review Committee.
 (Core)